 - Before you start read the recipe notes for all of my cooking tips

-- Grease & line a metal pan (see notes for size) with baking parchment and put on a flat, heatproof surface.
+- Grease & line a metal baking tin with baking parchment and put on a flat, heatproof surface.
 Also lay any silicon lollipop molds on a flat, heatproof surface

 - Put all ingredients into a large, heavy-based saucepan and put over a medium heat.
 Cook until all sugars have dissolved and the liquid is smooth and dark